 The secret to frying with protein powder is to coat the ingredient with an egg first.
 If you don't do that, then the protein will not stick and you'll get a huge mess in the oil.
-I recommend using the [easyazon_link identifier="B0013OWAB4" locale="US" tag="mypcoskitchen-20"]NOW brand of Whey Protein Isolate as it's unflavoured and practically has 0 carbs.
+I recommend using the [easyazon_link identifier="B0013OWAB4" locale="US" tag="mypcoskitchen-20"]NOW brand of Whey Protein Isolate[/easyazon_link] as it's unflavoured and practically has 0 carbs.
 As for the frying oil, I used some lard as I always do.
 Feel free to use whatever type of frying oil you use.
 Coconut oil and beef tallow are some healthy choices.

 Keto Fried Calamari

-If you have squid tubes, go ahead and slice them up.
+- If you have squid tubes, go ahead and slice them up.
 If you're using fresh squids, carefully remove the head and its insides.
 Cut the tentacles off.
 Wash the body thoroughly and slice the squid into 1cm slices.

-Pat dry the squids.
+- Pat dry the squids.
 (If you don't you risk having some water explode in the hot oil)

-In a bowl, combine the sliced squids, paprika powder, salt, black pepper and cayenne pepper.
+- In a bowl, combine the sliced squids, paprika powder, salt, black pepper and cayenne pepper.
 Mix everything together and crack the egg inside.
 Mix until combined.

-Preheat the oil to 140-150C/285F-300F.
+- Preheat the oil to 140-150C/285F-300F.

-Dip each squid slice into the protein powder and make sure all sides are coated properly.
+- Dip each squid slice into the protein powder and make sure all sides are coated properly.
 Once coated, add it to the hot oil and fry 30-60 seconds until nice and crispy.
 Transfer the squid to some parchment paper to absorb the excess oil.

-Serve with some lemon juice and mayonnaise or some marinara sauce!
+- Serve with some lemon juice and mayonnaise or some marinara sauce!